sriramcu/yolov3_traffic_violations/README.md

 ## Demo Video

-Watch this video (todo) to see what this project does:
+Watch this video to see what this project does:

 https://github.com/user-attachments/assets/d51a7e07-78fd-42e9-98d7-6c21058f683c